top of page

 DepressionTherapy in Austin/Cedar Park

 Depression is a broad term that covers several mood disorders.
-Depression can classified as major, mild and can even be brought on by the change in seasons.
+Depression can be classified as major or mild, and can even be brought on by the change in seasons.
 It is easy to fall into the trap of believing that you can “think your way out” of depression, or that you can ignore it or dismiss it as “the blues”.
-The truth is that depression is very common and very treatable, but it does require intervention from the patient, and therapy greatly aids the healing process.
+The truth is that depression is common and treatable, and therapy greatly aids in the healing process.

 Depression can manifest in many ways.
-Women that suffer from depression tend to experience feelings of guilt, worthlessness, hopelessness, weight gain and sleeping a lot.
+Women that suffer from depression tend to experience feelings of guilt, worthlessness, hopelessness, weight gain, sleeping a lot, or not sleeping enough.
 Men who are depressed tend to experience depression as anger, irritability, difficult sleeping, fatigue and loss of interest in hobbies and fun activities.
+While these are general observations, these symptoms are not an exhaustive list, nor is any given symptom gender-specific.

 With regard to therapy, I utilize two main methods: